Transportation Information for the 2019-2020 School Year

 Children living beyond the two (2) mile walking distance shall be entitled to bus transportation except for any student that is issued a valid parking permit.
 These students will not be eligible for bus transportation as long as he/she possesses the valid student parking permit.
 Exceptions to the foregoing limits may be made in the case of a temporarily or permanently-disabled child who has been so certified by a physician, in the case of adverse safety conditions, or as otherwise approved by the Board of Education.

 With the addition of these required routes and other necessary changes to bus routes for grades K-5, we continue to transport all students in grades K-5, regardless of the two mile walking rule.
-These students will be eligible for school transportation for the 2019-20 school year.
-To make this possible, it must be understood that K-5 students may be required to ride three (3) students per seat to and from school daily.
-School buses must be used to their maximum seat capacity permissible to allow all students in grades K-5 to have access to transportation services.
+These students are eligible for school transportation for the 2020-21 school year.

 Are bus stop locations the same as last year?